 The goal for any college student is to graduate with a job.
 That is why UVA has a career center focused on helping students figure out what they want to do.
 During appointments, students can discuss majors and career paths, get tips for searching for jobs and internships, learn how to write resumes and cover letters and perform mock interviews.

 When the social and academic stresses of college become too much, students should seek assistance from UVA’s Counseling and Psychological Services.
-Here, students can schedule an appointment for couple’s counseling, stress management, trauma recovery, alcohol and drug addiction, domestic violence and depression.
+Here, students can schedule an appointment for couple’s counseling, stress management, trauma recovery, alcohol and drug addiction, domestic violence, and depression.

 The University of Virginia strives to create an environment that will allow students to become aware of global issues and cultures.
 International students who wish to attend UVA will be able to attend events such as the International Student Support Group, which allows students to discuss common problems they have as they attempt to assimilate to a new country.
-Additionally, the International Studies Office will provide them with information from how to get a visa to attend school in the United States to how to find off grounds partments for rent near UVA grounds.
+Additionally, the International Studies Office will provide them with information on how to get a visa to attend school in the United States to how to find off grounds partments for rent near UVA grounds.
 This office also encourages students to study abroad and hosts a variety of international events such as international cuisine cooking classes and dance performances.

 Your time at UVA will go by much quicker than you expect.
 Therefore, make sure that you make the most of your time.
 Don’t hesitate to schedule an appointment with an advisor, travel abroad or live in some of the best housing in Charlottesville.